 Peary's first trip to Greenland occurred in 1886 between his two trips to Central America.
 With a Danish companion, he trekked 100 miles across the Greenland ice cap but had to turn back when food ran low.

-During his second and third expeditions (1891-1892 and 1893-1895), Peary, Henson, and company traversed the northern end of the ice cap and established that Greenland's land did not extend to the North Pole.
-On his fourth trip (1896-1897) [PDF], he brought back meteorites for the American Museum of Natural History.
+During his second and third expeditions (1891-1892 and 1893-1895), Peary, Henson, and company traversed the northern end of the ice sheet and established that Greenland's land did not extend to the North Pole.
+On his fourth trip (1896-1897), he brought back meteorites for the American Museum of Natural History.
 Peary's fifth and sixth expeditions (1898-1902 and 1905-1906) tested a feasible route to the North Pole and established relationships with Inughuit communities on which Peary would rely for assistance and supplies.
-Peary and Henson finally reached the North Pole on the seventh expedition in 1908-1909.
+Peary and Henson finally (allegedly) reached the North Pole on the seventh expedition in 1908-1909.

 6. Robert Peary's successes in Greenland contrasted with two previous polar disasters.